RTechAI/esp32p4-ui-studio/02_DEVELOPER_CODE_MAP.md

 - Select
 - Spinbox

 TabView, TileView, Image, Box and IconButton remain runtime-complete but outside these physical validation milestones.
 Their existing automated and architectural status is unchanged.
-The registry audit records 44 total entries, comprising 39 Standard widgets and five Interactive Assets; 23/39 Standard widgets are physically proven (59%) and 16 remain.
+The registry audit records 44 total entries, comprising 39 Standard widgets and five Interactive Assets; List raises physical proof to 24/39 Standard widgets (62%) and 15 remain.

 ### Current next-group parity architecture